mhiunguyen/GPPM/frontend/INSTALLATION.md

 - ✅ Responsive design with Tailwind CSS

 ### API Integration:
-The component calls the backend API at `http://localhost:8000/api/analyze` with:
+The app calls the Backend API via a dev proxy at `/api/v1/*` (see `vite.config.ts`).
+Make sure the backend is running on `http://localhost:8000` or set the environment variable `VITE_BACKEND_URL`.

+Primary analyze endpoint: `/api/v1/analyze`

+Request payload includes:
 - Image file
 - Selected symptoms
 - Duration